rbonifacio/AtomsJS/comments.md

 The repeated measures and latin square studies should be called "experiments", not surveys.
 I'll have to review this in the entire results section.

 ------------------//------------------
+"experiment", instead of study, in the entire paper.

+Discussion section.